wso2/docs-is/en/docs/guides/login/oidc-parameters-in-auth-request.md

 ### prompt=login
-Use the prompt=login parameter with the authentication request to force authenticating the user even if the user has been authenticated already.
+Use the `prompt=login` parameter with the authentication request to force authenticating the user even if the user has been authenticated already.

 ```tab="Sample Request"
 https://<host>:9443/oauth2/authorize?response_type=token&client_id=NgTICXFPYnt7ETUm6Fc8NMU8K38a&redirect_uri=http://localhost:8080/playground2/oauth2client&prompt=none&scope=openid
 ```

-If the user is successfully re-authenticated with the WSO2 Identity Server, you will receive a successful response as follows.
+If the user is successfully re-authenticated with WSO2 Identity Server, you will receive a successful response as follows.

 ```tab="Successful Response"
 https://<callback_url>#token_type=Bearer&expires_in=60&access_token=10a361a99aa4bd6e0aa79c6ea7bcdb66